clg-du/r-crash-course/lectures/lecture_12/lecture_12.md

 ## [1] "x is greater than 3"
 ```

-In this example, we define a variable x with the value 5.
+In this example, we define a variable `x` with the value `5`.
+We use an
-We use an if-else statement to check if x is greater than 3.
+if-else statement to check if `x` is greater than `3`.
+If the condition `x >
-If the condition x > 3 is TRUE, the message "x is greater than 3" is printed.
+3` is `TRUE`, the message `"x is greater than 3"` is printed.

-If the condition is FALSE, the code block inside the else statement is executed, and the message "x is not greater than 3" is printed.
+If the condition is `FALSE`, the code block inside the else statement is
+executed, and the message `"x is not greater than 3"` is printed.

-There is a variant of the if-else statement called the if-else-if ladder, which allows us to test multiple conditions in sequence.
+There is a variant of the if-else statement called the if-else-if ladder,
+which allows us to test multiple conditions in sequence.

 The syntax of an if-else-if ladder in R is as follows: